andreatitti97/exp_assignment3/README.md

 ```
 catkin_make
 ```
-NB: Remember to source each shell, is preffered to modifying the .bashrc file.
+NB: Remember to source each shell, is preferable modifying the .bashrc file.

 ## **Run the Project**